mohd-akram/simple-id/README.md

 ## Implementation

-The implementation uses Node's cryptographically strong `crypto.randomBytes()` function and provides uniformly distributed random IDs.
+The implementation uses the cryptographically strong `crypto.getRandomValues()` function and provides uniformly distributed random IDs.
 It has no other dependencies.